moralok/AtOffer/README.md

-# AtOffer
+# Coding interview
-Coding practice at www.newcoder.com
+Coding practice at www.nowcoder.com
+The codes comes from the website